Thomas Heberer (musician): ICP Orchestra and other ensembles

 From 2008 to 2013, Heberer joined drummer Joe Hertenstein's band HNH with bassist Pascal Niggenkemper.
 The band released two records on Clean Feed: HNH (black album) and HNH (white album).
-With the addition of clarinetist Joachim Badenhorst, the band made an album called Polylemma on Red Toucan records, released in 2011.
+With the addition of clarinetist Joachim Badenhorst, the band made an album called Polylemma on Red Toucan Records, released in 2011.
 That year, Polylemma won the Happy New Ears award from the Free Jazz Collective.
+With Pascal Niggenkemper, Thomas released Miners Pick on the British FMR label (2014), a duet album, exclusively focusing on his cornet playing.

 In 2013, Heberer and longtime collaborator Achim Kaufmann released their first recording on Red Toucan called Knoten, followed by a second recording with Ken Filiano joining Kaufmann and Heberer, called Interstices on NuScope Recordings in 2015.

-In 2014, Heberer replaced the late Roy Campbell in the Nu Band, which comprises Mark Whitecage, Joe Fonda, and Lou Grassi; they toured Europe in 2014, 2016, 2017 and 2019.
-Two recordings were issued on Not Two Records: The Cosmological Constant (2015) and Live in Geneva (2017).
-Upon the passing of Mark Whitecage in 2021, the group was joined by Ken Wessel.
+In 2014, Heberer replaced the late Roy Campbell in the Nu Band, which then comprised Heberer with Lou Grassi, Joe Fonda, and Mark Whitecage.
+Upon the death of Whitecage in 2021, the group was joined by Kenny Wessel.
+They toured Europe in 2014, 2016, 2017, 2019, 2023, and 2025.
+Four recordings were issued on Not Two Records: The Cosmological Constant (2015), Live in Geneva (2017), In Memory of Mark Whitecage (2021), and Renual (2022).

-In 2018, Heberer collaborated with tenor saxophonist Yoni Kretzmer and bassist Christian Weber.
-The trio recorded BIG in 2018, which was released on OutNow Recordings.
+In 2016, Thomas became a founding member of the Angelica Sanchez Nonet.
+In addition to the leader, the ensemble includes Michaël Attias, Ben Goldberg, John Hébert, Sam Ospovat, Chris Speed, Omar Tamez, and Kenny Warren.
+The nonet's debut, Nighttime Creatures, was released on Pyroclastic Records in 2023, and ranked among the Best Albums of the Year in Downbeat.

-In 2020, Heberer collaborated with bassist Joe Fonda and drummer Joe Hertenstein on an album called Remedy, released in 2021 on the Fundacja Słuchaj! label.
+In 2020, Heberer, bassist Joe Fonda and drummer Joe Hertenstein formed the group REMEDY.
+The trio toured Europe in 2024 and has released four albums on the Fundacja Słuchaj! label: REMEDY (2021), Vol. 2 (2023), Hipp Hipp Hooray–Celebrating the Centennial of Jutta Hipp (2025), REMEDY + Aki Takase (2025).
+Their debut and Vol. 2 were both voted among the Albums of the Year by the New York City Jazz Record.
+A recording from a performance in Germany, called Live at Jazzkammer, was released in 2024 on Bandcamp.